Black arrow icon

 The biopsy can be painful, but the pain should not last long.
 If we find a polyp or fibroid, we can sometimes remove it at the same time by using additional instruments.
 We may offer you a local anaesthetic to make you more comfortable, particularly if a wider hysteroscope needs to be used.
 Tell your healthcare professional if the procedure is becoming painful.

-During the procedure, your healthcare professional will look inside your uterus on a screen and you can also watch the screen if you choose to.
+During the procedure, we will look inside your uterus on a screen and you can also watch the screen if you choose to.
 We often take photographs of the findings inside your uterus and keep them in your healthcare notes.

 How long does it take?